open main page here with limited thumbnails open main page here with ALL thumbnails

 Ceylon satinwood veneer

-listed as bee's wing Celon satinwood veneer, but I think the bee's wing designation is just some vendors hype --- some of the undesignated figures in the pics of veneer directly above have a much stronger figure than this piece.
+listed as bee's wing Ceylon satinwood veneer, but I think the bee's wing designation is just some vendors hype --- some of the undesignated figures in the pics of veneer directly above have a much stronger figure than this piece.

 Indian satinwood